BariscanBozkurt/Supervised-CorInfoMax/README.md

 ## src
 Python Script         |  Explanation :--------------------:|:-------------------------:
 ContrastiveModels.py   | This python file includes our proposed framework Correlative Information-based neural network.
 ContrastiveCorInfoMaxHopfield and ContrastiveCorInfoMaxHopfieldSparse are the two methods that we proposed in our paper.
 Also, it includes other contrastive methods Equilibrium Propagation [1] and Contrastive Similarity Matching [2].
+The implementation of EP is modified from the published code of [5].
 ExplicitModels.py       | The explicit methods Predictive Coding [3] and Predictive Coding-Nudge [4] algorihtms are included in this python script. torch_utils.py          | Some Pytorch utilization functions such as activation functions and evaluation functions. visualization.py        | Some visuzalization helper functions.